angsgit/devops_home_lab/README.md

 - [x] Deploy Jenkins in containers.
 - [x] Deploy Ansible in containers.
 - [x] Deploy infra with Ansible.
+- [x] Integrate Jenkins with Synology NAS to deploy webpages

 ## Future Steps
 1. Configure additional virtual machines for staging and production environments.